Overview – Reinstall Drivers in Windows

 There might be a scenario when an external hardware component such as display, trackpad, fingerprint sensor, etc, fails to function randomly.
 It’s very likely that it’s because of a driver problem.
 So, reinstalling the related drivers can help to overcome the unfavorable scenario.

 For Example, Screen Display is malfunctioning and getting unstable, sometimes showing a blank screen, and sometimes RGB Color composition gets messed up.
-At this point, you can try reinstalling display drivers in Windows.
+At this point, you can try to reinstall display drivers in Windows or try to calibrate the monitor.

 It’s critical to make a backup before installing Windows drivers because if your laptop or PC faces any technical problem when reinstalling, the system might be corrupted.